frederic-perez/AmE-dictionary/data/dictionary.md

 __for the better__ _My luck did not change for the better upon arrival at the bank._
 __for the most part__ :two::hammer:
 __for the sake of__
 __for what it's worth__ _idiom_ :two: For whatever value or merit it seems to have (to you).
-This expression, which normally precedes the expression of one’s opinion on a controversial topic, implies that the listener may not think much of it, but there it is, anyway. _I'm sorry to hear you lost your job.
+This expression, which normally precedes the expression of one’s opinion on a controversial topic, implies that the listener may not think much of it, but there it is, anyway. _I’m sorry to hear you lost your job.
 For what it's worth, I think you made the right choice confronting your boss._
 __for__ _3 for 4 (attempts)._
 __for-profit__
 __forage<sup>1</sup>__ _n_